-Parameter Description OFF (0) Value of variables will be set to Off (0).
-ON (1) Value of variables will be set to ON (1).
-TOGGLE Value of variable is switched to complementary status.
-Hint: If the variable value is to be toggled, we recommend activating the Permanently read variable property.
+Option Description Write predefined A value that has been defined in advance has been written: value • Off (0): Value of variables will be set to Off (0).
+If there is a limit value text, this is also shown. • On (1): Value of variables will be set to ON (1).
+If there is a limit value text, this is also shown. ► Toggle: Value of the variables is switched to complementary (opposite) status.

+Option Description Tip: If the variable value is to be toggled, we recommend activating the Permanently read variable property.
 Otherwise Runtime waits until the driver knows the value of the variables.
 If the value is not available due to a breakdown in communication with the control unit, the waiting time corresponds to the timeout time of the driver.
-Parameter Description

-Set value settings Configuration of the target value.
-Set value Input of the set value to be set for the variable.
-Minimum Input of the minimum value.
-Maximum Input of the maximum value.
-Use set value limits of the variable Active: The set value limits are taken from the variable definition (Set description/Set value).
-Inactive: The set value limits can directly be defined in the function (Minimum and Max).
-Options Configuration of the options.
-Propose current value Active: The value is read from the hardware and then is proposed as a default or directly sent to the hardware.
-Additionally the caption of the field Set value changes to Change by and the value entered there is added to the default (subtracted if negative value).
-Inactive: The value defined under Set value is proposed as a default or directly sent to the hardware.
+Propose current value Active: The value is read from the hardware and then proposed as a default or sent directly to the hardware.
+Inactive: The value defined under Set value is proposed as a default or sent directly to the hardware.

+INPUT METHOD

+Option Description Show input dialog A set value is entered using a specific dialog.
+Program A set value is entered via a program.
+Select Program and click on the button to open the selection dialog.
+Select the desired file in .EXE format and confirm this selection by clicking Open .
 Direct to the hardware Active: After activating the function the value is directly sent to the hardware not asking for a further confirmation.
-Inactive: Before sending the value to the hardware the set value dialog is opened and the user can change the settings in the Runtime.
-Wait for writing confirmation Active: The function only finshes execution once a positive confirmation of the write action is received or the fixed defined timeout of 30 seconds is over.
-In scripts this can make sure, that the following function is not started, before this one is finished.
+Inactive: Before writing the set value, an input dialog is opened and the user can change the settings in the Runtime.

+Option Description Wait for writing confirmation Active: The function only finishes execution once a positive confirmation of the write action is received or the fixed defined timeout of 30 seconds is over.
+It is thus possible, in scripts, to ensure that the following function is only executed once this has actually been completed.
 The confirmation can also be evaluated with the status bit WR-SUC.
 Inactive: Do not wait for the writing confirmation.

-Write set value via Configuration of how the target value is to be set: Standard dialog box: Set value in Runtime set using a dialog box. ▶ Screen: Set value in Runtime set using a screen.
-Program: Set value in Runtime set using a program.
-Selection by clicking on the button. ок Configuration is accepted, function created and the dialog is closed.
+ОК Configuration is accepted, function created and the dialog is closed.
 Cancel Configuration is rejected, function created without parameters and the dialog is closed.
 Help Online help is opened.
-I .

-14.7.3 for string variables
+14.7.3 Write set value/modify for string variables